Questioning the wobbling interpretation of low-spin bands in $\gamma$-soft nuclei within the interacting boson-fermion model: Results and discussions

+Figures~\ref{fig:la133}, \ref{fig:xe127}, and \ref{fig:pd105} show the calculated and experimental three lowest-lying negative-parity bands of the odd-mass nuclei $^{133}$La, $^{127}$Xe, and $^{105}$Pd.
+In general, the IBFM description of the observed low-lying band structure is satisfactory, except for the fact that the spins of the predicted bandhead states of some bands disagree with the experimental ones.
+The observed bandhead energies of the first (B1) and second (B2) excited bands are reproduced well by the IBFM.

-In $^{133}$La, besides the ${11/2}^{-}_{1}$ ground-state band, the experiment by Biswas {\it et al.} \cite{biswas2019} identified the first excited band based on the ${13/2}^{-}$ state at $E_{x}=618$ keV as LW band.
-The IBFM band B2, with bandhead ${13/2}^{-}_{1}$ at $E_{x}=518$ keV, should be compared with the proposed LW band.
-The computed mixing ratios, shown in Figs.~\ref{fig:mratio}(g) and \ref{fig:mratio}(h), are generally small, $|\delta|<1$.
-The measured $\delta$ ratios for the LW (Wobb) band, which are the basis of the wobbling interpretation of the ${13/2}^{-}$ band, are depicted in Fig.~\ref{fig:mratio}(d).
-The corresponding IBFM $\delta$ values for the B2 $\to$ Yrast transitions, plotted also in Fig.~\ref{fig:mratio}(d), are much smaller in magnitude than these experimental values, but are rather close to the QTR ones \cite{biswas2019}.
+For $^{133}$La, besides the ${11/2}^{-}_{1}$ ground-state band, the experiment by Biswas {\it et al.} \cite{biswas2019} identified the first excited band based on the ${13/2}^{-}$ state as wobbling band.
+In Fig.~\ref{fig:la133}, we associate the IBFM band B2 with bandhead ${13/2}^{-}_{1}$ with the proposed wobbling band, according to the facts (i) that the calculated energy levels are in a better agreement with the experimental ones than band B1, (ii) that the spin of the bandhead state $I=13/2$ is correctly reproduced, and (iii) that, as shown later, the calculated $B(E2)_{out}/B(E2)_{in}$ and $B(M1)_{out}/B(E2)_{in}$ ratios are in a better agreement with data \cite{biswas2019} than those for band B1.

-The low-lying structure of $^{127}$Xe consists of the yrast band with bandhead energy $E_{x}({11/2}^{-}_{1})=12$ keV, band 2 built on the ${9/2}^{-}_{1}$ state, which is the lowest negative-parity state, and the second excited band 3 built on the ${13/2}^{-}_{1}$ state at $E_x=495$ keV, which was assigned to be LW band \cite{CHAKRABORTY2020}.
-Band B2 in the IBFM consisting of the ${9/2}^{-}_{2}$, ${13/2}^{-}_{2}$, ${17/2}^{-}_{1}$, ${21/2}^{-}_{1}$, ${25/2}^{-}_{1}$, $\ldots$ states with $E_{x}=606$, 714, 1284, 2031, and 2939 keV, respectively, is the theoretical counterpart of band 3.
-The IBFM yields band B1 with the bandhead ${9/2}^{-}_{1}$ ground state, similarly to the observed band 2.
-In Fig.~\ref{fig:mratio}(e), the calculated $\delta$ for the B1 $\to$ Yrast transitions are small, except for the one at $I={13/2}$.
-For the calculated B2 $\to$ Yrast transitions in Fig.~\ref{fig:mratio}(f), the absolute $\delta$ values are predicted to be smaller in magnitude than the experimental counterparts for $I\geqslant {21/2}$.
-However, the ratios are predicted to be unusually large $|\delta|\approx5$ for $I<{21/2}$.
-This is probably because in this calculation $^{127}$Xe is the only nucleus in which the $h_{11/2}$ single-particle orbital is half filled (with the calculated BCS occupation probability $v^{2}\approx0.5$) and this, in turn, leads to substantial contribution of the boson-fermion interactions of both dynamical and exchange types \cite{IBFM,suppl}, which gives rise to strong configuration mixing in the lower spin states.
+The lowest three observed bands for $^{127}$Xe \cite{CHAKRABORTY2020} are the lowest band (band 2) built on the ${9/2}^{-}_{1}$ state, the first excited band (band 1) built on the $I={11/2}^{-}$ state, and the second excited band (band 3) built on the ${13/2}^{-}_{1}$ state, which was assigned to be wobbling band \cite{CHAKRABORTY2020}.
+Band B2 in the IBFM consisting of the ${9/2}^{-}_{2}$, ${13/2}^{-}_{2}$, ${17/2}^{-}_{1}$, ${21/2}^{-}_{1}$, ${25/2}^{-}_{1}$, $\ldots$ states is the theoretical counterpart of band 3.
+The IBFM yields band B1 with the bandhead ${9/2}^{-}_{1}$ corresponding to the ground state, consistently with the observed band 2.